 There was also an allegation that an RTI activist was denied permission to protest by having a fast-unto-death at Ralegan Siddhi, the grama sabha stating that the reason was that only Anna Hazare can hold such fasts in his village.[147]

 During his protest against corruption, another activist, Udit Raj, who was denied permission to protest against Anna Hazare, warned that succumbing to Hazare's demands, which he claimed were against the parliamentary processes will set a dangerous trend rendering the backward classes more vulnerable, as such mass mobilizations coercing the government with a "set of solutions" against constitutional processes could also be used against affirmative action, and is a threat to democracy.[148]
-Later, it came to light that poor dalits had been paid money of upto INR200 each, exploiting their desperation.
+Later, it came to light that poor dalits had been paid money of upto 200 each, exploiting their desperation.
 The participants said that they were asked to shout slogans against Anna, although the organizers have denied it.
 Some protesters said that they had been told that it was a pro-Anna protest, but feel cheated after realizing that it was against Anna hazare.[149]

 Accusation of being nonsecular

 Writer-Actor Arundhati Roy, in her latest article titled "I'd rather not be Anna", accused Anna Hazare of being nonsecular.
 She questioned his secular credentials pointing out Hazare's "support for Raj Thackeray's Marathi Manoos xenophobia and (has praised) the 'development model' of Gujarat's CM who oversaw the 2002 pogrom against Muslims".
 Responses to her article were mostly critical of her views.[150]
-Activist Medha Patkar also strongly criticized Roy, saying that her views were misplaced.[151]
+Activist Medha Patkar also strongly criticized Roy, saying that her views were misplaced.[151]It must be noted that Hazare has in the past stood in firm opposition to the Shiv Sena and BJP governments in Maharashtra.
+Noted activist and writer Asghar Ali Engineer in an EPW article on Communalism and Communal Violence reported,[152]

 The Shiv Sena is also facing serious problems from the social activist Anna Hazare who has accused its ministers of corruption and demanded their resignation.
 The SS-BJP government is facing serious corruption charges and is greatly worried.
 The Anna Hazare movement began in late November when he went on fast against the corrupt practices of the Shiv Sena ministers.
 The BJP initially supported the Hazare movement and now its deputy chief minister Gopinath Munde is also under a cloud.
 Initially the Hazare movement had created a rift between the Shiv Sena and the BJP but with Gopinath Munde himself under a cloud, both may close ranks.
-The Anna Hazare movement has certainly posed a great challenge for the saffron government at the end of 1996.
+The Anna Hazare movement has certainly posed a great challenge for the saffron government at the end of 1996.Anna Hazare was accused of working for RSS and BJP's behest, and against Muslims by cleric Bukhari of the Jama Masjid.
+Not only Bhukhari failed to garner any support among the Muslim community but was criticized for being a Royal Imam and the communal comments being his personnel views which did not represent the view of ordinary Muslims.[153]

 Conspiracy to murder Hazare

-The conspiracy to kill Hazare was exposed when Parasmal Jain, an accused in the Nimbalkar murder case, in his written confession before a magistrate said that Padamsinh Bajirao Patil had paid a sum of INR3,000,000 (US$66,900) to murder Nimbalkar, and also offered him supari (contract killing sum) to kill Anna Hazare.[156][157]
+Anna Hazare has exposed large corruption in co-operative sugar factories of Maharashtra.
+One of the sugar factories which Anna exposed corruption of is controlled by Dr.Padamsinh Bajirao Patil, a member of Parliament of 15th Lok Sabha and higher-ranking Leader of Nationalist Congress Party from Osmanabad, and also a prime accused and conspirator in the 2006 murder case of Indian National Congress leader Pawanraje Nimabalkar.[154][155]The conspiracy to kill Hazare was exposed when Parasmal Jain, an accused in the Nimbalkar murder case, in his written confession before a magistrate said that Padamsinh Bajirao Patil had paid a sum of 3,000,000 (US$66,900) to murder Nimbalkar, and also offered him supari (contract killing sum) to kill Anna Hazare.[156][157]
 After this written confession, Anna appealed to the state government of Maharashtra to lodge a separate First Information Report ( FIR ) against Padamsinh Bajirao Patil for conspiring to murder him but the government did not take any action in this regard.
 Anna Hazare decided to lodge a complaint himself and on 26 September 2009, he lodged complaint at Parner police station of Ahmednagar District in Maharashtra against the Nationalist Congress Party (NCP) MP Padamsinha Patil for conspiring to eliminate him.[158]
 Padamsinh Patil approached the High Court seeking anticipatory bail but on 14 October 2009, the Aurangabad bench of Bombay High Court rejected the anticipatory bail application of Padamsinh Patil in connection with a complaint filed by Anna after observing that there is a prima facie evidence against him.[159][160]

 Padmasinh Patil appealed for an anticipatory bail in Supreme Court of India which the court rejected on 6 November 2009.[161]
 On 11 November 2009 Padmasinh Patil surrendered before the sessions court in Latur as per a directive of the Supreme Court and was sent to judicial remand for 14 days.[162]
 On 16 December 2009 Aurangabad bench of Bombay High Court granted bail to him.[163]
 As of 16 August 2011 the verdict is pending.